top of page

 Moustache Party with Wayne

-On November 16th we flew home and officially ended our 2022 stay in California.
-It really was the 'Return to a New Normal' that we were hoping for back in January.
-We didn't leave empty handed, we brought home a bag of lemons and limes fresh picked a few days before we left.
+We flew back home on November 16th, marking the official end of our 2022 stay in California.
+It truly was the 'Return to a New Normal' that we had anticipated at the start of the year.
+We didn't return empty-handed; we brought with us a bag of freshly picked lemons and limes from a few days prior to our departure.

 Fresh lemons and limes from Coachella Valley